Motorcycle airbag jackets and vests are a relatively new technology for road bikes, so join us as we dig into this leading-edge safety gear.

 Can airbag vests fire accidentally?

-Yes, pillion passengers can wear airbags too by attaching their leads to somewhere solid on the bike.
-As long as it doesn’t restrict either individual while on the road or become caught in any moving parts, it will deploy as described if needed.
+Pillion passengers can wear them too by attaching their leads to somewhere solid on the bike.
+As long as it doesn’t restrict either individual while on the road or become caught in any moving parts, it will deploy as described.

-The airbags, when bought separately, may appear expensive compared to a normal jacket with a similar price tag.
+The airbags, when bought separately, may appear expensive compared to a regular jacket with a similar price tag.

 However, an integrated model avoids duplication and absorbs much of the cost.